njablonski/ExeniaCampaign/README.md

 The Exenia Campaign aims to tell a new, thematic Legends story, and to be a fresh, newbie-friendly way to experience the Star Wars universe through the X-Wing miniatures game.
 To this end, the Exenia Campaign uses a special restricted format for [Star Wars: X-Wing Second Edition](https://www.fantasyflightgames.com/en/products/x-wing-second-edition/).
 The rules of this format are as follows:

 - Your list may only include ship types available to your starfighter wings involved in the strategic campaign battle that the game represents.
 - The points limit for your list is determined by the _Readiness_ of your involved starfighter wings.
-The limit is"
+The limit is:
   - 175 points for a **Reinforced** wing.
   - 150 points for a **Ready** wing.
   - 125 points for a **Weakened** wing.